List of Suits characters: Dana Scott

 Dana "Scottie" Scott, played by Abigail Spencer, is Harvey's on-and-off again girlfriend at Harvard and rival in the professional world.
 She graduated first in their class at Harvard Law.
 She also clerked for a US Supreme Court Justice.
 She works at Edward Darby's London based international law firm.
 She first appears as the opposing counsel in a merger that Harvey's client, Jones (a British-born luxury hotel chain proprietor) is seemingly eager to complete with Scottie's client Daniel Vega, which Harvey believes he is pushing through too hastily.
 When Harvey discovers Scottie is opposing counsel he is taken aback and becomes incredibly cautious, wary of Scottie's methods.
 Scottie tries to con Harvey into believing that her client wants to merge when in reality it is a hostile takeover in disguise.
 When Harvey discovers this, he instructs his client to immediately put his hotel chain's most valuable assets on the market, foiling her plan and making the advantages of a hostile acquisition disappear.
 Harvey then confronts her about it.
 Embarrassed, she pleads with him to not go through with it, knowing that it would make her look very foolish and risk her losing her client.
 Harvey agrees, in exchange for her admitting her mistake to both parties of the deal, who reconcile with each other and agree to go back to the original negotiations stipulating a merger.
 Vega ends up terminating her services and firing her anyway following the deal's closing.

 In season 2 she returns, offering her firm's cooperation and resources on a multi jurisdictional class action lawsuit and, after its success, creates a merger situation that will make both Harvey and herself name partners at the merged Darby/Pearson firm.
 But because of inside information she gave to Harvey and Mike to help them beat Jessica, Darby personally fires her.
-Eventually, Harvey convinces Darby to keep Scottie, insisting that without her, Darby wouldn't have the merger.
+Eventually, Harvey convinces Darby to keep Scottie, insisting that without her, Darby would not have the merger.
 Darby gives Harvey the option of where to send Scottie; he eventually decides to have Darby send her back to London instead of remaining in New York as she desired.

 In season 3, Harvey begins an "official" romantic relationship with Scottie while also convincing Jessica to offer her a senior partnership at the firm.
 But this is short lived, ending in the season 3 finale when the two realized they could not handle the necessary separation between their personal and business lives.

 In season 4, Harvey goes to Scottie to fulfill a favor to Robert Zane, asking her to settle her case against him.
 She initially refuses, but after a genuine plea from Harvey, she relents and agrees to do so.

 In season 5, Harvey and Mike go to Scottie to see whether it was she who had reported Mike for being a fraud.